shjang7/daily_tech_journal/README.md

 ## Ruby
+#### The difference between ==, ===, eql?, equal?
+(25.feb.2020)
+The four check the equal of two elements.

+== is used for general purpose, and it can be overriden descendant classes.<br />
+And, === is used for case-when sentence.

+Similar to the above one, it also has Eql? and Equal? comparison.<br />
+Eql? is used for checking the two hash is equal.<br />
+Equal? checks the identification of two is the same or not.
+If the two have the same value and different identification, the result will be false.<br />

 #### Reference external files (11.feb.2020)
 'load' every time access the file, 'require' access the file once at the initial time. <br />
 And 'include' enables to access the module's methods as instances, <br />